Principal propagation in a multi-cloud solution between Microsoft Azure and SAP Business Technology Platform (BTP), Part I: Building the foundation

 Conditionelement of the SAML assertion.
 It defines under which security conditions the assertion is valid, such as the earliest and latest time instant before it expires, who can consume the assertion, etc. The

 Audiencemust match the SAML service provider (SP) value (or

-EntityID) of the XSUAA service instance in the SCP subaccount.
+EntityID) of the XSUAA service instance in the BTP subaccount.

 - The correct

 Subjectelement of the SAML assertion.
 It uniquely identifies the subject or user between the IDP (Azure AD) and SP (XSUAA) for whom the assertion has been issued, defines the format of the user identifier (e.g. an e-mail address).
 The